Learn cPanel

 Introduction

 Node.js is an open-source Javascript runtime environment used to compile and execute Javascript code on the Web Hosting Server instead of the client's Web Browser.
-This means that Node.js prepares the content of a web page dynamically before the same is sent to the client's Web Browser.
+This means that Node.js dynamically prepares the content of a web page before the same is sent to the client's Web Browser.
 This approach spares the computing resources of the client's computer device by minimizing Javascript executions.

 When a programmer creates a Node.js application, the same is coded for a specific Node.js version which quickly becomes outdated and even separated into a new branch.
 Having the option to select a specific Node.js version for an application requires the Web Hosting Environment to provide support for multiple Node.js versions, however, that is quite hard for achieving natively.

-With our cPanel Cloud SSD Shared Hosting packages you can enjoy the freedom of choosing whatever Node.js branch is compatible with your Node.js project and in the following lines of this tutorial, we will show you how to utilize the "Setup Node.js App" feature of cPanel.
+With our cPanel Cloud SSD Shared Hosting packages, you can enjoy the freedom of choosing whatever Node.js branch is compatible with your project.

 Accessing the Setup Node.js App feature in cPanel

-Before you can go any further with this tutorial, you will have to ensure that you have logged in the cPanel service for your Web Hosting Account.
+Before you can go any further with this tutorial, you will have to make sure that you have logged in the cPanel service for your Web Hosting Account.

 Once logged in, cPanel will provide you with a list of all the features it has to offer conveniently separated into feature groups.
-To access the "Setup Node.js App" feature you can either search for it using the search tool provided at the top of the page or you can look for the "Software" features group since the "Setup Node.js App" feature is contained in it.
+To access the "Setup Node.js App" feature, you can either search for it using the search tool provided at the top of the page or you can look for the "Software" features group since the "Setup Node.js App" feature is contained in it.

 Creating a new Node.js application

-To create a new Node.js application you will have to click on the "CREATE APPLICATION" button displayed in the upper right corner of the default page for the Node.js feature.
-You will be redirected to a new page where you will have to configure the settings for your brand new Node.js application.
-Let's review these.
+To create a new Node.js application, you will have to click on the "CREATE APPLICATION" button displayed in the upper right corner of the default page for the Node.js feature.

 • Passenger log file - The mail log file for your Node.js application.